thosgood/this-weeks-finds/markdown/151-200/week188.md

                                o   o   o
                            o   o   o   o   o

-This illustrates how the famous \"bell curve\" shows up whenever you add a big bunch of independent random numbers - as made precise by the
+This illustrates how the famous "bell curve" shows up whenever you add a big bunch of independent random numbers - as made precise by the "central limit theorem".
-\"central limit theorem\".

 This stuff is old - very old.
-In fact, Pascal\'s triangle had already been around for centuries before he wrote his book about it in 1654.
-I think we need a more up-to-date version of Pascal\'s triangle for the 21st century.
+In fact, Pascal's triangle had already been around for centuries before he wrote his book about it in 1654.
+I think we need a more up-to-date version of Pascal's triangle for the 21st century.

-So: let\'s suppose the little ball we drop into the machine is an ELECTRON, and let\'s turn on a MAGNETIC FIELD!
+So: let's suppose the little ball we drop into the machine is an ELECTRON, and let's turn on a MAGNETIC FIELD!

 In quantum mechanics, if you have a charged particle in a static magnetic field, its wavefunction gets multiplied by a phase when you